zotero/zoterobib/src/html/faq.md

 If saving from a URL doesn't work, or you have a PDF, printout, or book that you can't easily find online, you can copy or type in a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier), [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number), [PubMed ID](https://en.wikipedia.org/wiki/PubMed#PubMed_identifier), or [arXiv ID](https://arxiv.org/help/arxiv_identifier).
 Most recent published papers will include a DOI in the article listing and on the first page, and nearly all books include an ISBN on the back or in the first few pages.

 If all else fails, you can enter item details by hand, though that's rarely necessary.

+### How do I add parenthetical citations or notes to my paper?

+As you write, ZBib can help you quickly generate parenthetical citations (APA, MLA) or footnotes/endnotes (Chicago, Turabian) for the specific quotes, facts, or ideas you're including into your paper.
+Just click the copy icon next to an entry in your bibliography, enter the relevant page range or section of the source that you're citing, and click Copy Citation or Copy Note.
+You can then paste the citation into your paper.

+For styles such as APA and MLA, if you incorporate an author's name into a sentence ("As Smith writes…"), you can use the "Omit Author" option to include only a date and/or page number in the parenthetical citation ("(2015, pp. 12–13)").

 ### How do I add a completed bibliography to my paper?